Sengathir24/AttendEase/README.md

 # AttendEase
-An attendance tracking with the features like import excel containing rollno and name and you can mark attendance of students in ease.
+An attendance tracking app done in Android Studio code with the features like import excel containing rollno and name and you can mark attendance of students in ease.